myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 ## Introduction

-Next.js has already have great MDX support.
+Next.js has already had usable MDX support.
-[_Using MDX with Next.js_](https://nextjs.org/docs/advanced-features/using-mdx) in Next.js documentation and [_Markdown/MDX with Next.js_](https://nextjs.org/blog/markdown) in Next.js blog should be enough for simple use.
+[_Using MDX with Next.js_](https://nextjs.org/docs/advanced-features/using-mdx) in Next.js documentation and [_Markdown/MDX with Next.js_](https://nextjs.org/blog/markdown) in the Next.js blog should be enough for simple use.
-If you do not want to import MDX/Markdown files as modules, but rather take them as data and transform them in SSG, you can use the tool mentioned in the _Markdown/MDX with Next.js_, [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote).
+If you do not want to import MDX/Markdown files as modules but rather take them as data and transform them in SSG, you can use the tool mentioned in the _Markdown/MDX with Next.js_, [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote).
-Its README has more detailed description about the implementation, advantages, and caveats.
+Its README has a more detailed description of the implementation, advantages, and caveats.

-But things get complicated when you need more customization like plugins, and to work with new Next.js features like edge runtime.
+But things get complicated when you need more customization like plugins and to work with new Next.js features like edge runtime.
-The post will show some hacks used in [mylmoe](https://github.com/myl7/mylmoe) (which is what you are viewing) to leverage MDX/Markdown for writing posts.
+The post will show some hacks used in [mylmoe](https://github.com/myl7/mylmoe) (what you are viewing) to leverage MDX/Markdown for writing posts.

 ## Frontmatter only

 next-mdx-remote only provides a `parseFrontmatter` option in `serialize` to control whether to parse frontmatter.
-If you only need frontmatter to e.g. show post list, next-mdx-remote has no API for that.
+If you only need frontmatter to, e.g., show post list, next-mdx-remote has no API for that.
-Refer to its source code, [this line](https://github.com/hashicorp/next-mdx-remote/blob/b3809656ea35fb18eb2fbcf7af2e3aaeaf0e09cf/src/serialize.ts#L47) shows how does it parse frontmatter.
+According to its source code, [this line](https://github.com/hashicorp/next-mdx-remote/blob/b3809656ea35fb18eb2fbcf7af2e3aaeaf0e09cf/src/serialize.ts#L47) shows how it parses frontmatter.
 Just use [vfile-matter](https://github.com/vfile/vfile-matter) on your own to fit your requirement.

 ## Raw HTML

-Though MDX declares you can use raw HTML in Markdown input, setting format to `md` can not have raw HTML properly parsed.
+Though MDX declares you can use raw HTML in Markdown input, setting format to `md` can not have raw HTML correctly parsed.
-You can just switch to MDX input to resolve it, but that may require some manual changes as MDX is not a superset of Markdown.
+You can switch to MDX input to resolve it, but that may require manual changes as MDX is not a superset of Markdown.
 An example is comments, which are `<!-- a -->` in Markdown but `{/* a */}` in MDX.
-To use Markdown input with raw HTML, the workaround is in [this discussion](https://github.com/orgs/mdx-js/discussions/2023#discussioncomment-2649772), which is to pass option `passThrough: nodeTypes` to rehype-raw.
+The workaround to use Markdown input with raw HTML is in [this discussion](https://github.com/orgs/mdx-js/discussions/2023#discussioncomment-2649772): Pass option `passThrough: nodeTypes` to rehype-raw.
-`nodeTypes` can be found in [this file](https://github.com/mdx-js/mdx/blob/996771aeb5302cb9d081f38e23bd06411e6bc03e/packages/mdx/lib/node-types.js).
+You can find `nodeTypes` in [this file](https://github.com/mdx-js/mdx/blob/996771aeb5302cb9d081f38e23bd06411e6bc03e/packages/mdx/lib/node-types.js).
-Since it is exported, you can either add @mdx-js/mdx as a dependency to import it or copy the definition to your code.
+Since @mdx-js/mdx exports its, you can add @mdx-js/mdx as a dependency to import it or copy the definition to your code.

 ## Copy code block content

-With plugin rehype-highlight, code blocks are highlighted so there are `<span>` in `<pre><code>`.
+With the plugin rehype-highlight, code blocks are highlighted so there are `<span>` in `<pre><code>`.
-If you want to add a button to copy the code block content, the original code text is unavailable.
+This time the original code text is unavailable if you want to add a button to copy the code block content.
 Do not regenerate code text from the children of `<pre><code>`.
 You can create a remark plugin (also available in [this file](https://github.com/myl7/mylmoe/blob/main/utils/mdx/plugins/remarkCodeAsProp.js)):